 Bevin has recently founded an organization called The Walker Society where she supports Black women on their personal financial journeys through coursework and community.

 Visit this page to see more in the series, or check back in a week for our next guest post.

-CM Group is a family of global marketing technology brands including Campaign Monitor, CM Commerce, Emma, Liveclicker, Sailthru and Vuture.
-By joining together these leading brands, CM Group offers a variety of world-class solutions that can be used by marketers at any level.
-Headquartered in Nashville, TN, CM Group has United States offices in Indianapolis, Los Angeles, New York City, Pittsburgh and San Francisco, and global offices in Australia, London, New Zealand and Uruguay.
+Marigold is a family of global marketing technology brands including Campaign Monitor, CM Commerce, Emma, Liveclicker, Sailthru and Vuture.
+By joining together these leading brands, Marigold offers a variety of world-class solutions that can be used by marketers at any level.
+Headquartered in Nashville, TN, Marigold has United States offices in Indianapolis, Los Angeles, New York City, Pittsburgh and San Francisco, and global offices in Australia, London, New Zealand and Uruguay.